jcarter1028/v-research-interview/database_design/README.md

 *Note: I have used TypeScript for this task, as I am more familiar with the language and array manipluation than python.
 However if the database was much bigger, I would have created a python script using pandas to parse the excel file using dataframe*

 ## Task 4: Server
-*Create a server with API endpoints return material properties in json format.
+*Create a server with API endpoints to return material properties in JSON format.
 Should allow filtering by brand name, manufacturer name, material name or material id.*

 In the `server/` folder, I have created a TypeScript express server.
 There are two files:
 * `server.ts` - the implementation of the express server and handling of endpoints.